geltz/prism/README.md

   <img src="prism.png" alt="prism icon" width="100">
 </p>

-prism is a lightweight waveform player and effects processor with a qt6 interface.
+prism is a waveform player and effects processor with a qt6 interface.

 it takes audio samples, slices them into pieces, and rearranges them into rhythmic 2-bar loops.